movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 ##### Rollover

 The protocol increases the `acceptingEpoch` incrementally by one, i.e. the protocol progresses from one accepting epoch to the next.
-Whenever, such an incrementation happens, the stakes of the validators gets adjusted to account for `staking` and `unstaking` events.
-On the default path the `rolloverEpoch` function is called by the accepter.
+Whenever, such an incrementation happens, the stakes of the validators get adjusted to account for `staking` and `unstaking` events.
 This transition is called _Rollover_.
+On the default path the `rolloverEpoch` function is called by the acceptor.

 A rollover can occur in two types of paths:

-1. If the timestamp of a superBlock falls into the next epoch, the protocol progresses to the next epoch.
+1. If the `assignedEpoch` of the next superBlock height falls into the next epoch, the protocol progresses to the next epoch.

 ```solidity
 uint256 NextBlockHeight